Conditional Statements

 Multiple Conditions with elif and else

 We can join together the functionality of multiple if statements using elif and else.
-This allows us to check multiple conditions in a more efficient way without having to nest multiple if statements.
+This allows us to check multiple conditions in a more efficient way without needing to nest multiple if statements.

 else Statements